CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

    - [Mac](https://github.com/CSCfi/crypt4gh-gui/releases/download/sds-v0.1.0/crypt4sds-python3.7-macos-amd64.zip)
    - [Windows](https://github.com/CSCfi/crypt4gh-gui/releases/download/sds-v0.1.0/crypt4sds-python3.7-windows-amd64.zip)

 * **Step 2**: Verify that the program has been digitally signed by CSC - IT Center for Science.
-After the downloading and unzippling the file, you can find the Crypt4GH application in your download folder.
+After  downloading and unzipping the file, you can find the Crypt4GH application in your download folder.

-When you open the application your might encounter an error message.
-In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietokniikan keskus Oy) and then click on _Run anyway_.
+When you open the application you might encounter an error message.
+In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and then click on _Run anyway_.

 <img width="385" alt="SDEnScreenShoot_2" src="https://user-images.githubusercontent.com/83574067/121065507-82b62700-c7d1-11eb-84ab-e6745eb76289.png">